-Our Board of Directors has adopted stock ownership guidelines for our non-employee directors that require each director to hold Common Stock or sharebased instruments valued at five times his annual cash retainer.
+Our Board of Directors has adopted stock ownership guidelines for our non-employee directors that require each director to hold Common Stock or share-based instruments valued at five times his annual cash retainer.
 Non-employee directors other than Mr. Reum currently are required to hold 17,500 shares, and Mr. Reum, as Chairman, currently is required to hold approximately 34,200 shares.
 Directors have five years from the later of the date they join the Board or the effective date of an increase in the holding requirements to attain the required level of ownership.
 Ms. Cafferty and Messrs.
 Clark, Pope and Weidemeyer have reached their required levels of ownership.
 Mr. Gross has until July 2015 to reach his required level of ownership.
-Mr. Anderson has until August 2016 to reach his required level of ownership.
-Ms. Holt has until January 2018 to reach her required level of ownership, and Mr. Reum has until January 2017 to reach his increased required level of ownership due to his election as Non-Executive Chairman of the Board effective January 1, 2012.
+Mr. Anderson has until August 2016 to reach his required level of ownership, and Mr. Reum has until January 2017 to reach his increased required level of ownership due to his election as Non-Executive Chairman of the Board effective January 1, 2012.